 - Work towards completing each part of the Dissertation and Final Examination Approval form where your committee approves your dissertation and grades your performance at the oral defense.
 Parts of this form should be completed at different stages of your dissertation.
 Your defense cannot be announced until Part II is complete, where your committee approves the document itself for presentation.

 - Submit a completed copy of your dissertation for a format check at least one month prior to graduation.
 Utilize the Graduate School's Format Check Guide.

-- Schedule your defense with your committee to be held at least one week prior to the last day of classes and request an announcement of the defense through the Linguistics Office at least two weeks prior to the date of the defense.
+- Schedule your defense with your committee to be held at least one week prior to the last day of classes and request an announcement of the defense through the Graduate Coordinator's Assistant at least two weeks prior to the date of the defense.
 You should agree on a date for submitting a complete draft of your dissertation and a tentative date for your defense no later than October 1 for Fall semester graduates and March 11 for Spring and Summer semester graduates.